-Well let me tell you the weather had other plans.
+Well let me tell you, the weather had other plans.
 The skies opened and rain bucketed down the minute we took off from Sydney.
 We kept saying to each other “It doesn’t matter about the rain, it will be cosy in the house with the fire on, curled up watching movies”.
 Doesn’t sound too bad right?

-When we finally arrived at the house, we learned quickly that the power was out.
+Well,when we finally arrived at the house, we learned very quickly that the power was out.
 No lighting, no fire (as it was gas unit with an electric ignition!), no movies, just our luck.
 Cold and hungry, we left our pooch in the house and headed to the local pub.
 Luckily, the town centre’s electricity had just come back on (we were told the residential area would be mid afternoon).
-We surrendered to the weather and stuck into some hearty pub grub, sharing stories over a couple of glasses of local cider.
+We surrendered to the weather and got stuck into some hearty pub grub, sharing stories over a couple of glasses of local cider.